Table of contents

 Melbourne 2

-What next for Melbourne property prices in 2024?
+What next for Melbourne property prices?

 In Melbourne, over the last 12 months dwelling prices have been basically stagnant, while many other capital cities enjoyed double-digit capital growth.